albertllousas/functional-domain-driven-design/README.md

 > Where are the events?

-Let's provide a way to create them:
+Let's provide a way to create and publish them:
 ```kotlin
 typealias CreateEvents = (EvaluatedLoan) -> List<DomainEvent>
 typealias PublishEvents = (List<DomainEvent>) -> Unit